sampath-ms/git-github/README.md

 # git-github
-this is for exploring the features of git and github
+this is for exploring the features of git and github.
+Version 1.0